 As the sun set the High Priest of Rock n Roll, Lemmy, invites Ozzy and Randy Rhoads to plug in for the ride and amp it up high and loud.
-They leave no room for doubts delivering a blistering set, a crazy train rumbling down the line, just hot enough to light a bonfire.
+They leave no room for doubts delivering a blistering set, hot enough to light a bonfire.

-Then an eerie silence falls as dark clouds gather overhead, lights spark in the night sky and through the smoke headliners Motorhead in all their glory, own the stage.
-Gun’s blazing it’s a lightning strike as they look to steal the show opening with Ace of Spades – but the night belonged to Overkill.
+Then an eerie silence falls and dark clouds gather overhead while lights spark in the night sky.
+Through the smoke headliners Motorhead arrive and steal the show opening with Ace of Spades – but the night belonged to Overkill.

 Research: Sounds, Set List, Kerrang & UK Rock Festivals.

 Guardian Sound Studios were based in a small village called Pity Me in County Durham, North East UK.

 There are various theories on the origin of the unusual name of the village – a desolate area, exposed and difficult to cultivate or a place where monks sang ‘Pity me o God’ as they were chased by the Vikings.

 Whatever is behind the name it was what happened in two terraced houses over 30 years ago that is the focus of this blog – they were home to a recording studio.